This tutorials talks about how to store characters and strings in Nim Language.

 String Formatting example

-strutils module provides formatting feature
+strutils module provides a formatting feature

 String concatenation example